ABOUT US

-This combination of regulatory uncertainty and under-recovery makes long-term investment in energy infrastructure increasingly challenging, particularly where costs are rising and returns are slower or less certain.
-In parallel, many private network operators are increasing investment in onsite and embedded renewable generation.
-Where Third Party Access has the potential to be requested, changes in demand profiles relative to generation can affect the realisation of investment value and the recovery of network and generation-related costs.
+Many private network operators are simultaneously increasing investment in both on-site and embedded renewable generation.
+Where Third Party Access (TPA) could be requested, changes in demand profiles relative to generation can affect the realisation of investment value and the recovery of network and generation-related costs.

 Core Principles